Boshes/Rails-BlogCreation/README.md

-# Ruby-BlogCreation
+# Rails-BlogCreation
-Ruby Blog creation from scratch
+Ruby on Rails Blog creation from scratch